45 Cui4 萃

 Great auspiciousness here signifies that one must have insight into one's unfavourable circumstances and deliberately do everything right.

-Commentary on the image: (Line 4 must be of) great auspiciousness and (then there will be) no calamity, (which is due to the fact that) the position (where it stays) is inappropriate (to masculine).
+Commentary on the image: Line 4 must be of great auspiciousness and then there will be no calamity, which is because the position where it stays is inappropriate to masculine.

-Line 4 is a masculine at a feminine position, i.e. it doesn't act righteously according to its position, like feminine sustaining masculine and being independent from those below, i.e. like a courtier supporting the king without forming his own party.
+Line 4 is masculine at the feminine position signifying it can't act righteously according to the norm of Cui.
+Position 4 is suited to a feminine which can sustain masculine line 5 and be independent from those below, like a courtier supporting the king without forming his own party.

 Enlightenment through nine four: be discreet in word and deed; the native serpent is no match for the mighty dragon.
 Even if a person acquires the bulk of support, staying next to legitimate power will cause him calamity.
 He must realise that doing so doesn’t comply with his position, and should be very careful to undertake only what is safe and auspicious; then there is no fault or calamity.
 The hexagram that appears while this line is activated and changes to feminine is Bi3 (8), intimate interdependence (with the king, line 5).